Buyer’s Guide to Electric Random Orbital Sanders

 Use Premium Sandpaper

-Purchase only high-quality abrasives, such as Abralon sanding discs or Q-Silver sanding discs.
-Better products may cost two or three times more than standard abrasive grits, but premium abrasives maintain sharpness longer and will save you lots of time and effort.
+Purchase only high-quality abrasives, such as Mirka Abralon sanding discs or Q-Silver sanding discs, for best results.
+Better products may cost more than standard abrasive grits, but premium abrasives maintain sharpness longer and will save you lots of time and effort.

 Go With the Grain

 The first rule of sanding is to go with the grain.
-You can break this rule when you have a large area that has to be grinded off.
+You can break this rule when a large area has to be ground off.
 In this case, wipe the belt sander across the area at a 45-degree angle.
-This technique is very fast.
+This technique is efficient.
 It will rip the wood fibers out instead of scratching away at the surface.
 You must be careful not to gouge the surface too deep.
 The method requires a significant amount of heavy sanding to smooth out the plow marks.

 Know When to Stop Sanding

-Oak, walnut and other open-grained woods have a rough texture and coarse grain lines.
-Opened-grained wood means you will not be able to sand the surface to a very fine grit.
+Oak, walnut, and other open-grained woods have a rough texture and coarse grain lines.
+Open-grained wood means you cannot sand the surface to a very fine grit.

 Most professional woodworkers stop at 150-grit on open-grained woods and 180-grit on closed-grained woods when they apply varnish, lacquer and polyurethane.
 Oil finishes require a grit of 220 on open grain and 240 on closed.